20YoussefDhouib02/CICD_Pipeline/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for more details.

 ---

-## References & Resources
+## Resources

 You can use these resources to extend, customize, and troubleshoot your deployment: